andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 After receiving those emails, log into the [Azure portal](https://ms.portal.azure.com/#home) and have a look around.

-**Note**: Users with an existing Azure account, need to make sure they use the Azure pass subscription for subsequenent work.
+**Note**: Users with an existing Azure account, need to make sure they use the Azure pass subscription for subsequent work.
 Log into the [Azure portal](https://ms.portal.azure.com/#home), click on your profile at the top right and "Switch directory" to your
 Azure Pass subscription.

 You can keep track of the balance in your Azure Pass by either visiting https://www.microsoftazuresponsorships.com/Balance or go to "Cost Management + Billing" in the Azure Portal.